aveiszhab/virtual-pet/README.md

 *Now you can use the commands already explained for the child too,only replace pet for child. e.g. to feed the child the command is child.feed();*

+To have more children:

+const child2 = new Pet('Anna');
+*Before hitting enter, overwrite the name*

+pet.adoptChild(child1);

+And so on.
+Babies are cute but you will have more mouth to feed so have them responsibly!

 ## Versioning